Pest Issues

 You may also like:

 Rats are nasty rodents that can easily sneak into your house and reproduce, feeding on your food and spreading bacteria.
-Putting your health and home at risk, however, are not the only troubles these animals can cause.
+Putting your health and home at risk, however, is not the only trouble these animals can cause.
 It is possible for one or more of them to die, oftentimes in a wall or another hard-to-reach place in the attic or roof.
 Not only is the smell of a dead rat hard to endure but is also a persistent one that can remain for months.

 The dead rat smell is the one of flesh rotting away.
 It is unmistakable and the most obvious sign that you have a problem.
 It is an odour that you will definitely not forget.